 Buried at St Magnus's Churchyard, Hamnavoe, Yell, Shetland. |

-Albert Roland Breakspear (known as Roland and hence recorded as 'R Breakspear' on the St Matthew's memorial) was a member of the 1st Oxford Boys’ Brigade Company which was based at St Matthew's Church in Grandpont.
-Before joining the Royal Air Force he trained as a wireless operator with the GPO, and during the War he served on flying boats in Coastal Command, based in Lough Erne, County Fermanagh, in Northern Ireland.
+Albert Roland Breakspear (known as Roland and recorded as 'R Breakspear' on the St Matthew's memorial) was a member of the 1st Oxford Boys’ Brigade Company which was based at St Matthew's Church in Grandpont.
+Before joining the Royal Air Force he trained as a wireless operator with the General Post Office, and during the war he served on flying-boats in Coastal Command, based in Lough Erne, County Fermanagh, Northern Ireland.
+It was on a mission in 1942 that his flying-boat crashed in the Shetlands and Roland and six of his crew mates were killed.

 |